thanhanDemon2003/testNghich/README.md

 "- Added fake commit commit 2 of 2024-10-02 with count 3 with 3 commits"
 "- Added fake commit commit 3 of 2024-10-02 with count 3 with 3 commits"
 "- Added fake commit commit 0 of 2024-04-02 with count 1 with 1 commits"
+"- Added fake commit commit 1 of 2024-04-02 with count 1 with 1 commits"